kvendingoldo/aws-letsencrypt-lambda/docs/environment_variables.md

 * REIMPORT_THRESHOLD
     * Description: If TTL of cert == REIMPORT_THRESHOLD then cert will be renewed
     * Possible values: *any int > 0*

+* STORE_CERT_IN_SM
+    * Description: If true, Lambda will store certificate in Secrets Manager as well as in Certificate Manager
+    * Possible values: "true" | "false"